carbon-language/carbon-lang/flang/documentation/Calls.md

-We could perform all argument compaction (discretionary or required) in the callee, but there are many cases where the compiler knows that the actual argument data are contiguous when compiling the caller (a temporary is needed for other reasons, or the actual argument is simply contiguous) and a run-time test for discontiguity in the callee can be avoided by using a caller-compaction convention when we have the freedom to choose.
+We could perform all argument compaction (discretionary or required) in the callee, but there are many cases where the compiler knows that the effective argument data are contiguous when compiling the caller (a temporary is needed for other reasons, or the effective argument is simply contiguous) and a run-time test for discontiguity in the callee can be avoided by using a caller-compaction convention when we have the freedom to choose.

-While we are unlikely to want to _needlessly_ use a temporary for an actual argument that does not require one for any of these reasons above, we are specifically disallowed from doing so by the standard in cases where pointers to the original target data are required to be valid across the call (15.5.2.4(9-10)).
+While we are unlikely to want to _needlessly_ use a temporary for an effective argument that does not require one for any of these reasons above, we are specifically disallowed from doing so by the standard in cases where pointers to the original target data are required to be valid across the call (15.5.2.4(9-10)).